mit-han-lab/6s965-fall2022/notes/lecture-04-gua.md

 ## Section 2: Fine-tuning/Training

 ### Iterative pruning
 After pruning, the model's performance may decrease.
 One way to mitigate this is to fine-tune the pruned neural network, allowing for higher pruning ratios.
 As a heuristic, when fine-tuning, a learning rate of 1/10 to 1/100 of the original learning rate is used.
-We can iteratively prune and fine-tune for even better performance [[Han, et al. 2015]](https://arxiv.org/pdf/1506.02626.pdf):
+We can iteratively prune and fine-tune for even better performance [[Han et al., 2015]](https://arxiv.org/pdf/1506.02626.pdf):

 ![](https://i.imgur.com/BahfG1V.png)